Government IT & Security

 Trigger: Key vendor outage affects continuity of a core departmental workflow.

-First Response: Invoke fallback operations, assign owner for vendor escalation, and communicate impact scope.
+First response: Invoke fallback operations, assign owner for vendor escalation, and communicate impact scope.

 Stabilization: Reconcile interrupted processes, verify data integrity, and refine contingency execution paths.